-Article 12 Introduction of job and salary matrix
+Article 13 Reference jobs and salary matrix

 - 1. The job and salary matrix included in this CAO will be introduced by the employer as of 1 January 2017.
 The job and salary matrix see the relevant appendices in this CAO consists of the following parts:

 - Job grid with a limited number of reference jobs

 - Job descriptions of the reference jobs

 - List of common jobs

 - Job matrix with salary scales